-the Board of Directors recommends you vote FOR following:

-1. Election of Directors

-Nominees For Against Abstain

-1A Clay C. Williams 0 0 0 For Against Abs

-1B Greg L. Armstrong 0 0 0 Approve, by non-binding vote, the compensation of our named executive officers: 0 0 (

-1C Marcela E. Donadio 0 0 0 Approve amendments to the National Oilwell Varco, Inc. 2018 Long-Term Incentive Plan: 0 0 (

-1D Ben A. Guill 0 0 0 NOTE: Such other business as may properly come before the meeting or any adjournment thereof.

-1E James T. Hackett 0 0 0

-1F David D. Harrison 0 0 0

-1G Eric L. Mattson 0 0 0

-1H Melody B. Meyer 0 0 0

-1I William R. Thomas 0 0 0

-The Board of Directors recommends you vote FOR posals 2., 3. and 4.: For Against Abstain

-2. Ratification of Independent Auditors: 0 0 0

-ple ase sign exactly as your name(s) appear(s) hereon. ase give full title as such.
-Joint owners should ea thership, please sign in full corporate or partners ach sign n persona 11y.
+We will announce any alternative arrangements for the annual meeting as promptly as practicable.
+Du or recent developments, we encourage you to vote your shares prior to the annual meeting.
+1D Ben A. Guill 0 0 0 0 0 0 1E James T. Hackett 1F David D. Harrison 0 0 0 1G Eric L. Mattson 0 0 0 1H Melody B. Meyer 0 0 0 11 William R. Thomas 0 0 0 R1:0.1 The Board of Directors recommends you vote FOR proposals 2., 3. and 4.: For Against Abstain 2.
+Ratification of Independent Auditors: 0 0 0 0000455403 1 Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
 All holders must sign.
-If a corporation or
+If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date